 (ii) at the later time provided for in the notice.

-(4) The Commission may at any time revoke or vary a notice by further notice served on the person concerned.
+(4) The Minister may at any time revoke or vary a notice by further notice served on the person concerned.

 [Section 26GC inserted by No. 49 of 2000 s.
-40.]
+40; amended by No. 38 of 2007 s.
+101(1).]

 26GD.
 When section 26GC applies

-(1) Section 26GC applies to a watercourse, wetland or underground water source if the Commission —
+(1) Section 26GC applies to a watercourse, wetland or underground water source if the Minister —

 (a) has made a determination that the quantity of water in the water resource is, or is likely to be, insufficient to meet demand, including any demand made by the needs of the environment; or